AdobeDocs/app-builder/src/pages/getting_started/first_app.md

 Waiting for the certificate to be accepted.... timed out
 ```

-This message pops up because we use a development SSL certificate for secure communication.
+This message appears because Adobe uses a development SSL certificate for secure communication.
 Understand more about the purpose of this certificate [here](https://letsencrypt.org/docs/certificates-for-localhost/).

-If you see this message, please navigate to `https://localhost:9080`, you should see a screen similar to this.
+If you see this message, please navigate to `https://localhost:9080`, where you should see a screen like this:
 ![Certification](../images/cert-1.png)

-Click on `Advanced`, the nex screen may vary from browser to browser, but you should see a screen like this, where you can click on `Proceed to localhost (unsafe)` to accept the certificate.
+Click on `Advanced`.
+The next screen will vary from browser to browser, but should offer an option to `Proceed to localhost (unsafe)` which accepts the certificate.
 ![Certification](../images/cert-2.png)

 You may need to exit the current process and run `aio app run` again.

 #### Proceed to the Application on localhost

-For users who have accepted the certificate in the past, you should see the following process running in Teminal instead.
-You can see your backend actions are being deployed to [Adobe I/O Runtime](/runtime) (or to the local OpenWhisk instance if the `--local` option has been used.
+Users who accepted the certificate in the past should see the process shown below running in Teminal, with backend actions deployed to [Adobe I/O Runtime](/runtime) or to the local OpenWhisk instance if the `--local` option was used.

 ```bash
 $ aio app run